connievi/Recipeopedia/README.md

 * User can log in
 * User can sign up to create a new account
 * User can log out
-* User can search keywords or choose categories (breakfast, lunch, dinner, etc.) to navigate to a screen of recipes
+* User can search keywords to generate recipes
 * User can view/scroll through generated recipes
 * User can tap on a recipe and view detailed recipe information, users' reviews
-* User can leave reviews on a recipe (comment + image) to share their experience
+* User can leave reviews on a recipe to share their experience
-* User can double tap to like other users' reviews
 * User can long press to save recipes to favorite
 * User can save favorite recipes
 * Incorporate at least one external library to add visual polish
-* Incorporate animated loading symbol while waiting for recipes to load

 **Optional Nice-to-have Stories**

-* Filter recipes by total ingredient cost and other factors
-* User can receive suggested grocery information for guidance where to buy ingredients
-* User can view generated “Recipes for You” and a daily suggested recipe
 * User can add/change a profile image
 * User can create/edit a description for themselves
-* User can follow/unfollow other users
+* User can long press to save recipes to favorite

 ### 2. Screen Archetypes